Brilliant LEGO Visualization of Healthcare Flow (or Lack Thereof)

 1

 Thanks go to Hakan Forss, from Sweden, who sent me a link to an article he wrote about Lean, waste, and patient flow.
-He compares two healthcare systems – one where the focus is on keeping silo-ed resources busy (which leads to long patient delays) and one where the focus is primarily on patient flow through a value stream.
+He compares two healthcare systems–one that focuses on keeping silo-ed resources busy (which leads to long patient delays) and one that focuses primarily on patient flow through a value stream.

 The piece also has some really cool visualizations done with LEGO blocks.
 Check it out!